Other questions you might have

 Phone call charges

-The cost of calling our helpline will depend on your phone provider and whether you use a landline or mobile.
-You can find out about the cost of calling 0300 numbers from GOV.UK or check with your phone provider.
+Calling our helpline may have a cost depending on your phone provider and whether you use a landline or mobile.
+To check call charges for 0300 numbers, visit the government website or contact your phone provider.

 Can I get a copy of the LiveChat transcript?